-VICOM has adopted an internal code to provide guidance to Directors and executives of the Group in relation to dealings in the Company's securities.
-Directors and executives of the Group are prohibited from dealing in the securities of the Company, ComfortDelGro and SBS Transit Ltd (SBS Transit).
-Directors and executives of the Group are prohibited from dealings in the securities of the Company, ComfortDelGro and SBS Transit during the period commencing two weeks before the announcement of the Company's, ComfortDelGro's and SBS Transit's first, second and third quarter results and one month before the announcement of the full-year results, and ending on the date of the announcement of the relevant results.
+VICOM has formalised a Policy on Securities - Restrictions Against Dealings to provide guidance to Directors and executives of the Group in relation to dealings in the securities of the Company, ComfortDelGro and SBS Transit Ltd (SBS Transit).
+Directors and executives of the Group are prohibited from dealing in the securities of the Company, ComfortDelGro and SBS Transit during the period commencing two weeks before the announcement of the Company's and its listed subsidiaries' first, second and third quarter results, and one month before the announcement of the full-year results and ending on the date of the announcement of the relevant results.
 All Directors and executives are notified of the trading blackout periods before the start of the financial year and are given reminders prior to each trading blackout period.

-All Directors and executives of the Group are also told that they must not deal in (i) the securities of the Company and its listed subsidiaries on short-term consideration and/or while in possession of unpublished material price-sensitive information relating to the relevant securities; and (ii) the securities of other listed companies while in possession of unpublished material price-sensitive information relating to those securities.
-Executives are required to notify the Company upon disposal of shares arising from the exercise of options under the 2001 VICOM Share Option Scheme.
+All Directors and executives of the Group are also told that they must not deal in (i) the securities of the Company, ComfortDelGro and SBS Transit on short-term consideration and/or while in possession of unpublished material price-sensitive information relating to the relevant securities; and (ii) the securities of other listed companies while in possession of unpublished material price-sensitive information relating to those securities.
+Executives are required to notify the Company upon disposal of shares arising from the exercise of options under the Employees' Share Option Scheme which expired on 26 April 2011.

 In line with the changes to the SGX-ST Listing Manual, the Group has put in place a Standard Operating Procedure (SOP) on compilation of information on privy persons who have access to material information of transactions that have yet to be disclosed to the public.
-The SOP prescribes that the person-in-charge of such transactions must remind all privy persons to keep all material information strictly confidential.
+The SOP prescribes that the personin-charge of such transactions must remind all privy persons to keep all material information strictly confidential.